clojurebridge-minneapolis/track1-chatter/clojure-parts.md

 Many languages allow you to change what's in an array.
 Clojure does not because when programs become large enough, mutating arrays (or other things) makes it hard to write correct code that fully uses the power of the computer.
-Instead, clojure has ways of making it look like the array is modified, but what it's really doing it returning a new vector that reuses as much of the original information as it could.
+Instead, Clojure has ways of making it look like the array is modified, but what it's really doing it returning a new vector that reuses as much of the original information as it could.